Assessing management techniques for Lomatium cookii (Cook’s desert-parsley)

 EXECUTIVE SUMMARY This document summarizes results from two studies involving habitat management techniques for L. cookii to support recovery of the species.
 The studies include 1) an evaluation of herbicide

 This document summarizes results from two studies involving habitat management techniques for L. cookii to support recovery of the species.
-The studies include 1) an evaluation of herbicide effects at Illinois Forks State Park, and 2) the effects of prescribed fire on L. cookii and the surrounding plant community at French Flat Middle and French Flat South.
+The studies include 1) an evaluation of herbicide effects at Illinois Forks State Park, in areas occupied and unoccupied with L. cookii and 2) the effects of prescribed fire on L. cookii and the surrounding plant community at French Flat Middle and French Flat South.
+This information will inform future habitat management activities in sites that may contribute to the recovery of L. cookii and other associated native plant species.